lynchjames/obsidian-writing-goals/README.md

 ## Compatibility
 This plugin is compatible with Obsidian v1.3.7 and targets API version v1.4.4.

+## Safety
+This plugin only modifies the frontmatter of your notes to add, update and remove the `word-goal` property.
+You can avoid this by adding the `word-goal` property to your notes manually.
+It uses cached reads of all files for better performance.

+Obsidian's API does not provide contractual access to the File Explorer pane, so this plugin uses duck typing to find it.
+This is technically undocumented, so there is a possibility that major updates of Obsidian will temporarily cause errors.
+If and when that happens, this plugin is designed to fail gracefully.
+In this unlikely scenario you may wish to disable the plugin until it can be updated.

+## Thanks
+A big thanks to [@isaaclyman](https://github.com/isaaclyman).
+I based my code for calculating word counts and displaying content alongside files/folders in the file explorer on his [Novel word count plugin](https://github.com/isaaclyman/novel-word-count-obsidian).

 ## Donating
 This plugin is provided free of charge.
 If you would like to donate something to me, you can via [Ko-Fi](https://ko-fi.com/lynchjames).
 Thank you!